Baglecake/emile-mini/README.md

 **émile-Mini implements Strong Life-Mind Continuity** through computational autopoiesis, where cognition emerges from the same self-organizing dynamics that characterize living systems.

-> *"A prerequisite for mind is life, just like life mind can only emerge out of certain organisational structures, therefore life and mind are conceived as continuous.
-Accordingly the difference between mind and life is essentially one of degree and not in kind"* — Paulo De Jesus
+> *"A prerequisite for mind is life, just like life mind can only emerge out of certain organisational structures, therefore life and mind are conceived as continuous...
+Minds have to be studied in the broader context of living systems and not merely as dead abstract computational processes"* (De Jesus, 2015)

 ### Beyond Dead Abstract Computation

-**Rather than treating minds as "dead abstract computational processes,"** émile-Mini demonstrates how **meaning-making emerges from embodied, autopoietic dynamics**:
+**From abstract to tangible** - émile-Mini *embodies* how **meaning-making emerges through autopoietic dynamics**:

-> *"minds have to be studied in the broader context of living systems and not merely as dead abstract computational processes"*

 - **QSE Engine**: Computational autopoiesis with boundary maintenance and productive instability
 - **Phenomenologically Informed**: Symbolic curvature triggers endogenous context switching based on lived experience